Carpso/CarpsoApp/README.md

     *   Can manage system settings and configurations (e.g., global fees, integrations).
     *   Can oversee financial reports and transactions for the entire platform.
     *   Can manage all parking lots, including their subscription status (active, trial, inactive).
-    *   Can create global advertisements and pricing rules.
+    *   Can create global advertisements and pricing rules, including pass definitions.
     *   Can chat with any user, owner, or attendant.

 **Implementation Strategy:**

 *   **Authentication:** Uses Firebase Authentication.
 *   **Role Storage:** The user's role is stored within their user profile (Firebase Firestore).
-This is checked by security rules.
+This is checked by security rules and client-side logic.
 *   **Access Control:**
     *   **Frontend:** Conditional rendering based on the user's role to show/hide specific UI elements and features.
     *   **Backend/API:** Server Actions and Firebase Security Rules verify the user's role before allowing access to protected resources or performing restricted actions.